chamsrut/Chams/README.md

 [1] Nicolas Borie: “Generating tuples of integers modulo the action of a permutation group and applications”, 2012; arXiv:1211.6261.

-Subtasks
-Mandatory
+**Mandatory**

-Output the final state (a uniform superposition of a transversal) for the fully symmetric group SN.
+- Output the final state (a uniform superposition of a transversal) for the fully symmetric group SN.
-The program should also output the circuit that generates the quantum transversal.
+- The program should also output the circuit that generates the quantum transversal.
-Allow for an extra input π∈S, which is a permutation in the symmetry group, and output the effect of this permutation on the transversal.
+- Allow for an extra input π∈S, which is a permutation in the symmetry group, and output the effect of this permutation on the transversal.

-Extra
+**Extra**

-Allow for any symmetric group on N elements.
+- Allow for any symmetric group on N elements.
-Find a way to order the transversal, and let the user also input their preferred transversal (e.g. whether they want a superposition of the elements of T or T′ in the example above).
+- Find a way to order the transversal, and let the user also input their preferred transversal (e.g. whether they want a superposition of the elements of T or T′ in the example above).